 5. Gulfstream G550

 The Gulfstream G550 is an American private jet that entered service in 2004.
-Its cabin can accommodate between 14 and 19 passengers and it has a range of 10,850 km.
+It can accommodate between 14 and 19 passengers and it has a range of 10,850 km.

 4. Bombardier Global 6000

-The Bombardier Global 6000 is a Canadian private jet entering service in 2012.
+The Bombardier Global 6000 is a Canadian private jet that entered service in 2012.
 It can carry up to 19 passengers and has a range of 11,214 km.
-Its spacious cabin and numerous assets make it one of the most expensive private jets on the market.
+Its spacious cabin and numerous features make it one of the most expensive private jets on the market.

 3. Dassault Falcon 7X

 The Falcon 7X is a private jet brought into service by Dassault Aviation in 2005.
-Its cabin can accommodate up to 16 passengers.
-It has a range of 11,000 km/h.
+It can accommodate up to 16 passengers and has a range of 11,000 km/h.

 Its three Pratt & Whitney PW307A turbojet engines enable it to fly at speeds of up to 1112 km/h (mach 0.90).

-In May 2014, a Falcon 7X flew from New York to London in a then record time of 5h54.
+In May 2014, a Falcon 7X flew from New York to London in the then-record time of 5 hr 54 min.

 2. Gulfstream G500

-The Gulfstream G500 is an American private jet that entered service in 2004.
+The Gulfstream G500 is an American private jet that has been in service since 2004.
 Its cabin can accommodate up to 19 passengers and it has a range of 9,630 km.